The best lenses for the Nikon Z6 II in 2025: a truly versatile camera deserves lenses that follow suit

 Picking the best lenses for the Nikon Z6 II is a balancing act between getting glassware good enough to get the most out this excellent mid-range mirrorless camera, but also not blowing the budget on some of Nikon’s more wildly specced pro lenses, which come with price tags to match.

-So we’ve picked a set of lenses which cover a wide range of uses and user types but, for the most part, stay at reasonable price levels.
+So I’ve picked a set of lenses which cover a wide range of uses and user types but, for the most part, stay at reasonable price levels.
 Some, such as Nikon’s prime lenses, can be very reasonable indeed.

 There is one fly in the ointment.
 Nikon Z-mount telephotos quickly become very expensive indeed.
 Very good, yes, but very expensive too.
 The one consolation is that while cameras come and go, lenses are for life – or they can at least do good service with several cameras in succession.
 And if you decide to swap your Z6 II for a Z7 II or even a Nikon Z9, you might well be glad that you invested seriously in some top lenses right at the start.